n-stolz/nature_comms_negligible_role_carbon_offsetting/README.md

 Once all packages are installed all python notebooks can be executed.
 To build project form scratch exectue according to numberint (i.e. "1_...").

 The data used in this article and repository includes data points from CDP.
 The reproduction of any part of the CDP data by any third party is forbidden.

+The data used in this article and repository includes data points from CDP.
+The reproduction of any part of the CDP data by any third party is forbidden.